decred/politeia/politeiawww/api/v1/api.md

   </tbody>
 </table>

-On success the call shall return `200 OK` and the error code shall be set to [`StatusSuccess`](#StatusSuccess).
 If there currently is no session the call returns `403 Forbidden`.

-The call may return `500 Internal Server Error` which is accompanied by an error code that allows the server operator to correlate issues with user reports.

 **Example**